620637/FIFA-19-Data-Analysis/README.md

 📌 Project Overview

 This project analyzes the FIFA 19 player dataset, exploring various statistics such as player age distribution, overall ratings, market value, nationality trends, and more.
-The analysis is performed using Python, leveraging libraries like Pandas, Seaborn, Matplotlib, and Plotly.
+The analysis is performed using Python, leveraging libraries like Pandas, Seaborn and Matplotlib.

 📂 Dataset